Caribbean Business Aviation Guide: 2024-2025 Peak Season Planning Tips

 Hotel options

 Crew accommodation options routinely run out at popular island destinations during peak season.
 This is particularly true for short-notice operations or in the case of short-notice schedule changes.
 Crew accommodations, if you can find them, can run from 300 to over 800 USD/night, with cancellation policies more stringent during high season, often with no option to refund bookings.
 When arranging high-season crew accommodations, it’s important to book early, understand the cancellation policy, and have contingency options ready.
-In some cases, the crew may be able to take an inter-island flight, or boat, to a nearby island where accommodations may be available.
+In some cases, the crew may be able to take an inter-island flight or boat to a nearby island where accommodations may be available.

 Local transport

 Depending on the distance of the hotel from the airport, the crew may be able to use ground handler transport or hotel shuttles to reach their destination.
-Pre-paid transport (car with driver), rental cars, and public taxis are also viable and safe options in the islands.
+Pre-paid transport (car with driver), rental cars, and public taxis are also viable and safe options on the islands.
 However, be aware that preferred suppliers and vehicle types may be in short supply.
 Additionally, on smaller Caribbean islands, there may be very few local transport choices available.

 Security considerations

 Airport security at larger airports in this region is adequate, and it’s rare for operators to request dedicated aircraft guards.
 Additional caution is advised, however, at certain smaller airports as there may not be 24-hour airport security or surveillance.
 If an aircraft guard is desired, this can be arranged at most island destinations with advance notification.
-While this region is relatively safe in terms of off-airport security, there are higher threat areas to be aware of—your ground handler can provide guidance here.
+While this region is relatively safe regarding off-airport security, there are higher threat areas to be aware of—your ground handler can provide guidance here.

 Traveling with pets and weapons